Full-Metal-Messenger/FMMessenger/README.md

 You can create your own chat rooms and invite your friends to your room.

-If you no longer think the chat name works for the group as the owner, you can edit the name.
+If you no longer like your user name, you can edit and make a new one.

 Deployed Site:
 [Check out our Netlify here] (https://fm-messenger.netlify.app/auth)